sarat-basa/Pagination-SearchLibrary-master/docs/readme.md

 ## Known Issues
 	In the search field, we do not get any results if we enter an email address.
 We need to configure pagination library and search library in such a way that it helps us search using the email address as well.

+## The assign task was completed please check it